oskardudycz/event-driven.io/plan.md

 ### P0 — validate the deployed result

+- Review the latest homepage, complete archive, category, and talks layouts locally with `gatsby develop` at desktop and mobile widths.
-- Deploy and inspect representative English and Polish pages, category paths, consulting pages, the talks gallery, `robots.txt`, `llms.txt`, and the sitemap index.
+- Commit and deploy the approved presentation refinements, then inspect representative English and Polish pages, category paths, consulting pages, the talks gallery, `robots.txt`, `llms.txt`, and the sitemap index.
 - Submit the sitemap index in Google Search Console and Bing Webmaster Tools; request indexing for the consulting pages and a few cornerstone articles.
 - Use URL Inspection to compare the declared and Google-selected canonical URLs.
 - Test Article and Service structured data with Google's Rich Results Test and Schema.org Validator.